twocaretcat/twocaretcat.github.io/README.md

 		GH_TOKEN=your_github_pat_here
 		```

-   2. The site is configured to fetch repository data from the `jerboa88` GitHub account by default.
+   2. The site is configured to fetch repository data from the `twocaretcat` GitHub account by default.
 If you want to fetch data for a different user, replace the `username.github` value with your own username in [src/config/metadata/site.ts].
 5. Use `bun develop` to start the development server or `bun run build` to build the site for production.